 - Remember your club will be responsible for paying for the judge, their hotel room and lunch

-- Ribbons must be purchased for Saturday and Sunday.
-Rosette ribbons are required 1st-6th place.
+- Ribbons must be purchased for Saturday and Sunday classes 1st-6th place.
 Ribbons should not be less than a double flat.

 - Remember to have a 1st place ribbon or equal prizes for speed and performance lead-liners.
 All lead liners get 1st place!

 - The group or club is responsible for having the arena watered and dragged for speed events on Saturday and Performance on Sunday.